nomis/logitech-z906/interface.rst

 Pin 7 has some bidirectional signalling with intervals of no less than 100ms related to changes in the values of pins 8 and 15.
-If it's connected then the timing of pin 8 changes to 1s at comms start and 4s after comms stop.
+If it's connected then the duration of amplifier pin 8 changes to 1s at power up/comms start and 4s after comms stop.

 Serial communication
 --------------------